Black Lake (Washington)

 Black Lake is a lake located 4 mi southwest of Olympia, Washington.
 With a surface area of 570 acre and total volume of 11000 acre-ft, it is one of the largest lakes in Thurston County.

-The lake has two outflows via Black River, and drains southwest into the Chehalis River, thence to Gray's Harbor and the Pacific Ocean; and Percival Creek, which drains northeast into Capitol Lake, Budd Inlet and the Puget Sound.
+The lake has two outflows: via the Black River, which drains southwest into the Chehalis River, thence to Gray's Harbor and the Pacific Ocean; and Percival Creek, which drains northeast into Capitol Lake, Budd Inlet and Puget Sound.

 The lake's mean depth is 19 ft, with a maximum depth of 29 ft, and it has approximately 6 mi of shoreline.

 Black Lake was so named on account of the dark character of its water.